ashutoshkala/parallels_shortcut/README.md

 # parallels_shortcut
-Allows you to use parallels for free
+Allows you to use parallels for free on M1 mac